By +Bob DeMarco

 The search string above caught my attention.

-Then, I noticed that the search came in from a person connected to the Internet via Google Wi-Fi.
+Then, I noticed that the keyword search came in from a person connected to the Internet via Google Wi-Fi.
 Meaning, it was likely they were coming in from Google.
 I tried sometime ago to get a networked introduction into Google -- without success.

 The person searching for an answer to their question was clearly determined and sophisticated because h/she searched across several pages on the Alzheimer's Reading Room until they landed on